s-macke/SAM/README.md

 =======

 Simply type "make" in your command prompt.
-If you want to compile without SDL delete the "-DUSESDL" statement from the file "Makefile".
+In order to compile without SDL remove the SDL statements from the CFLAGS and LFLAGS variables in the file "Makefile".

 It should compile on every UNIX-like operating system.
-For Windows you need Cygwin or MinGW + libsdl.
+For Windows you need Cygwin or MinGW( + libsdl).

 Usage